 I spent $150 on the box for 12 really amazing pieces made out of silk, cotton, tencel, and other natural fibers.

-I have not ordered from the other six sites so I can’t attest to their quality or how they work.
-I have been a serial browser on Real Real, Tradesy, and Vestaire.
+I have not personally ordered from these other six sites, so I can’t attest to their quality or how they work.
+However, I have been a serial browser on Real Real, Tradesy, and Vestaire.

 5. The Real Real